University Hill Secondary School: History

 University Hill School began as a kindergarten to grade 12 school in September, 1927, on the site of what is now University Hill Elementary School.
-The K-12 school remained on that site until 1954, when the secondary school split from the elementary school and was built on a site on Acadia Road.
+The K–12 school remained on that site until 1954, when the secondary school split from the elementary school and was built on a site on Acadia Road.
 Both schools were run by its own unique school board from 1927 to 1971, by special UEL elections.
-In 1971, the Schools joined the Vancouver School Board.
+In 1971, the schools joined the Vancouver School Board.

-In 2013 the school moved to a new, larger building in Wesbrook Place in UBC.
+In 2013, the school moved to a new, larger building in Wesbrook Place in UBC.
 The former location became the location for the newly established Norma Rose Point Elementary.

 The school is situated next to Pacific Spirit Regional Park.
 University Hill's school colour is purple.
 There are two logos, one is historical and popular, with UHS on a traditional shield; and the other is a stylized hawk symbolizing an affinity with nature and a commitment to action.
-2003 marked the 75th anniversary of University Hill Secondary School.
+In 2003, the school marked its 75th anniversary.

-Academic Record
+Academic record

 Since the school moved into a brand new facility on the UBC campus, the school's test scores have dropped considerably.
 In 2017 the school was rated 6.1/10.0, in 2018 the school was rated 5.2/10.0, and in 2019 the school was rated 5.3/10.
 The school is ranked 167th in BC, according to the Fraser Institute.

 In the past, the school was ranked as the number one public secondary school in British Columbia, according to the Fraser Institute.
 At one point it even scored a perfect score.
 However, the ranking's methodology is controversial.